bagby social

 Also, well-known organizations have published relevant recommendations about children’s screen time.
 For instance, the American Heart Association & American Academy of Pediatrics (2019) suggest: “Parents need to drastically cut kids' screen time.
 Children until age 5 should be limited to 1h per day while kids and teens (ages 8 to 18) spend an average of more than 7h a day."

 At Bagby, we love taking responsibility and testing things on our own so we decided to carry a home experiment that opened our eyes and encouraged us to create a solution to help other parents in the same situation.
-You can check out full details about the experiment here.

 The experiment is based on the hypothesis that screen time is increasing heavily across all age groups, especially among children over the last few years.
 This trend reached its peak during COVID-19 with schools closed and parents working from home.
 In order to gain real insight, we used our 2-year-old daughter Luna as a subject.
 She’s already had contact with smartphones and tablets.
 The idea was to put her in front of six different common elements and a smartphone, and give her the choice to pick between the two.
 The scenario was in our home during a normal day.
 Both the common items and the smartphone were placed at the same distance from her as we didn’t want to encourage or influence any of her decisions.